2025 Guide to Counseling Scholarships

 • Amount: $13,000

-• Eligibility: Applicants must strongly commit to a career in mental health services with ethnic minority transition-age youths and their families.
+• Eligibility: Applicants must strongly commit to a career in mental health services.
 They must be enrolled full-time in a program housed in the same department as a doctoral program accredited by the American Psychological Institute.
 Applicants must sign a commitment to work for two years in a capacity that addresses the needs of racial and ethnic minority populations.
 While the scholarship is not limited to minorities, it does prioritize individuals from the following demographics: African American, Alaska Native, Asian American, Hispanic/Latino, Native American, Native Hawaiian, and Pacific Islander.

 NASP-ERT Minority Scholarship Program